-Purchasing a life insurance policy comes with a range of benefits, with the primary ones highlighted here.
+Purchasing a life insurance plan comes with a range of benefits, with the primary ones highlighted here.

-One should remember that a life insurance policy is not a ‘one size fit all’ product.
+One should remember that a life insurance plan is not a ‘one size fit all’ product.
 It needs to be customised to meet personal requirements.

 Another critical aspect which should be researched is the history of the insurer.
 Insurers with a bad track record should be avoided, for they could create issues when it comes to claim settlement.
 The IRDA provides statistics related to all the insurers operating in India, one should check these before making any decision.

 This is a question most of us end up asking.
 The insurance cover one needs depends on a number of factors and the answer to this question might not be universal.
 However, there are a few basic aspects which should be taken into account while choosing the insured amount.